boost-ext/ut/README.md

 * No automatic registration of tests (No way to run specific tests)
 * Hard to debug (Assertions don't provide any information why it failed)
 * Hard to scale (No easy path forward for parameterized tests, multiple suites, etc...)
-* Hard to integrate (No easy way to have a custom output such as xml for CI integration)
+* Hard to integrate (No easy way to have a custom output such as XML for CI integration)
 * Easy to make mistakes (With implicit casting, floating point comparison, pointer comparison for strings, etc...)
 * Hard to follow good practises such as TDD/BDD (Lack of support for sections and declarative expressions)
 * ...